DefGuard/docs/admin-and-features/features-and-configuration/wireguard/remote-desktop-activation.md

 Select "Configure Desktop Client" from the action menu.

 {% hint style="info" %}
 This option is only available if the instance has at least one localization, and the user is 'active'.
-For users that require enrollment, you can choose the option 'Start enrollment' and that token will also work with the client.&#x20;
+For users that require enrollment, you can choose the option 'Start enrollment' and that token will also work with the client.
 {% endhint %}

 <figure><img src="../../../.gitbook/assets/Remote Desktop Client config.png" alt=""><figcaption></figcaption></figure>